Jonathan Safran Foer: Views

 Safran Foer has been an outspoken critic of the meat industry.
 In 2006, he recorded the narration for the documentary If This is Kosher..., an exposé of the kosher certification process that advocates Jewish vegetarianism.
 Safran Foer's first book of non-fiction, Eating Animals (2009), addresses problems associated with industrialized meat and the ensuing ethical concerns.
 He said that he had long been "uncertain about how I felt [about eating meat]" and that the birth of his first child inspired "an urgency because I would have to make decisions on his behalf".

 In the wake of the COVID-19 pandemic, Safran Foer reiterated his argument that Americans should eat less meat on account of the meat industry's social, environmental, and humanitarian consequences.

 In his personal life, Safran Foer has been an occasional vegetarian since the age of 10.

 Personal life

 In June 2004, Safran Foer married writer Nicole Krauss.
-They lived in Park Slope in Brooklyn, New York, and have two children.
+They lived in Park Slope in Brooklyn, New York, and have two sons.
 The couple divorced in 2014.

 From 2015 until 2017, Safran Foer dated actress Michelle Williams.